Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 Healthy Shrimp Scampi with Zucchini Noodles: https://www.pinterest.com/pin/496873771384056909/

-While we don’t eat a lot of meat, chicken makes a frequent occurrence in our meals, so I try to find at least once recipe a week with some form of seafood in it.
-One of our favorites being the Salmon Burgers with Avocago Garlic Sauce, from the week of July 9, 2018.
+While we don’t eat a lot of meat, chicken makes a frequent occurrence in our meals, so I try to find at least one recipe a week with some form of seafood in it.
+One of our favorites being the Salmon Burgers with Avocado Garlic Sauce, from the Surviving Cancer’s Recipes of the Week list for July 9, 2018.

 Whew!
 I definitely have my work cutout for me this week.
 Stay tuned to my Instagram feed to see the photos of the final products.
 Oh, and as always, please feel free to share your favorite recipes in the comments below.
 I am always on the lookout for new recipes to try, and you never know, you may just find favorites featured on my Instagram feed.